luispsalazar/Mission-to-Mars/README.md

-# Mission-to-Mars
+# Mission-to-Mars, Module 10 Challenge

+The purpose of this activity is to polish the output of the data scraped from NASA's MARS website.

+The images of Mars’ hemispheres are adjusted to the current web app and include all four of the hemisphere images.

+With a MAC computer, BeautifulSoup and Splinter are used to scrape full-resolution images of Mars’ hemispheres and the titles of those images, store the scraped data on a Mongo database, use a web application to display the data, and alter the design of the web app to accommodate these images.

+The output is responsive to any device, from small mobiles to wide screen monitors.

 ## Deliverable 1

-Code is written that retrieves the full-resolution image and title for each hemisphere image.
+The code is written to retrieve the full-resolution image and title for each hemisphere image.

 ![11](Images/11.png)